Overview

 To log progress with minimal ceremony:

-• add_completed_step(label, note=None, metadata=None) – add a SUCCESS step.
+• add_completed_step(label, note=None, metadata=None) – add a SUCCEEDED step.

 • add_failed_step(label, reason=None, metadata=None) – add a FAILED step.